ClassicalMoser/eslint-plugin-import-boundaries/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-import-boundaries)](https://www.npmjs.com/package/eslint-plugin-import-boundaries)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-**Note: This is a beta release developed for a personal project.
+**Note: This is a beta release, originally developed for a personal project.
 It is not yet stable and may have breaking changes.**

 An opinionated ESLint rule that enforces architectural boundaries using deterministic import path rules.
 This rule determines when to use alias vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.

+**Important:** This rule expects an index or barrel file at every directory level.
+This barrel file represents the external accessibility of the module as a boundary interface, enabling zero I/O path resolution.

 ## Features

 - **Deterministic**: One correct path for every import
 - **Explicit Exports**: Ensures every directory is explicit about what it exports (via barrel files)
-- **Readable Paths**: Resolves to logical, readable filepaths (no `../../../../../../` chains)
+- **Readable Paths**: Always resolves to the most readable filepath (no `../../../../../../` chains)
-- **Architectural Boundaries**: Enforce clean architecture, hexagonal architecture, or any non-nested boundary pattern (nested boundaries planned but not yet implemented)
+- **Architectural Boundaries**: Enforce clean architecture, hexagonal architecture, feature-sliced design, or any other boundary pattern (including nested boundaries)
-- **Auto-fixable**: Most violations are automatically fixable
+- **Auto-fixable**: Legal import paths are auto-fixable and will always converge to the correct import string.
 - **Zero I/O**: Pure path math and AST analysis - fast even on large codebases
 - **Type-aware**: Different rules for type-only imports vs value imports
 - **Circular Dependency Prevention**: Blocks ancestor barrel imports